WellthCare

 What Employees Should Do

-3. Ask about telehealth parity - Confirm that virtual visits are covered at the same level as in-person care.
+3. Ask about telehealth parity - Confirm virtual visits are covered at the same level as in-person care.

 4. Know your rights - If you believe a parity violation exists, file a complaint with the DOL’s Employee Benefits Security Administration (EBSA).